Emilio-Vasquez/Students-Technical-Questions-App/README.md

 ## Contribution Guidelines

-- Keep code modular and clean.
+- Organize code into clean, modular components.
-- Write docstrings and comments where needed.
+- Include meaningful docstrings and inline comments for maintainability.
-- Use `black` or `flake8` to format Python files.
+- Use tools like `black` or `flake8` to ensure code is consistently formatted.
-- For UI, keep consistency with existing styles in `static/css/ucnj_style.css`.
+- When editing UI elements, follow the design patterns defined in `static/css/ucnj_style.css`.

 ## License

-This project is internal to UCNJ and not currently open for public distribution.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+You are free to use, modify, and distribute this software, provided that the original license and copyright notice are included.